kyle-rader/rust-web-app/README.md

-# Automata Games
+# RustWebApp

 Welcome to Juras...
-I mean Automata Games!
+I mean RustWebApp!
 A multiplayer puzzle games platform.

 # Developer Setup

-Automata can be developed locally on your host of choice, or, entirely on Docker.
+RustWebApp can be developed locally on your host of choice, or, entirely on Docker.
 We minimally use Docker to run local development databases.

 > 🪟 **Windows** - I highly recommend using WSL - the Windows Subsystem for Linux, which Docker can also use for it's backend.
 >